marain-dotnet/Marain.Instance/docs/adr/0005-multitenancy-approach-for-marain.md

 Since Litware is not licenced to use FooBar, the Litware Client Tenant does not hold any configuration for that service itself.

 Finally, we enroll Litware to use the Operations service.
-In this example, because Operations depends on FooBar, we need to create another sub-tenant of Operations to call FooBar with when Litware use Operations directly, and enroll this new subtenant with FooBar.
+In this example, because Operations depends on FooBar, we need to create another sub-tenant of Operations to call FooBar with when Litware uses Operations directly, and enroll this new subtenant with FooBar.
 This leaves us with the following:

 ```
 Root tenant